firstdraft/guides/setting-up-your-cloud9-workspace.md

 ## Join GitHub

-If you haven't already, [sign up for a free GitHub account](https://github.com/join) (or sign in to yours):
+If you haven't already, [sign up for a free GitHub account](https://github.com/join) (or sign in to yours if you already have one):

 ![](/assets/join-github.png)